katzenpost/docs/specs/wire-protocol.rst

 ==========================

-   It is imperative that implementations use ephemeral keys for every handshake as the security properties of the NewHope-Simple KEM are totally lost if keys are ever reused.
+   It is imperative that implementations use ephemeral keys for every handshake as the security properties of the Kyber KEM are totally lost if keys are ever reused.

-   NewHope-Simple was chosen as the KEM algorithm due to it's conservative parameterization, simplicty of implementation, and high performance in software.
+   Kyber was chosen as the KEM algorithm due to it's conservative parameterization, simplicty of implementation, and high performance in software.
 It is hoped that the addition of a quantum resistant algorithm will provide forward secrecy even in the event that large scale quantum computers are applied to historical intercepts.

 6. Acknowledgments
 ==================